syncfusion-content/uwp-docs/uwp/SfSpellChecker/localization.md

 3. Right Click on project and select the “Add New Item” Dialog using Ctrl+Shift+A keys.

-Create a resource .Resw file and name it as assemblyname.Resources.resw (**Syncfusion.SfSpellChecker.UWP.Resources.resw**)
+Create a resource .Resw file and name it as assembly name.Resources.resw (**Syncfusion.SfSpellChecker.UWP.Resources.resw**)

 ![](localization-images/localizationimg2.png)